-Jiang Wang is a Special-Term Professor of Finance and Chair of Academic Council at Shanghai Advanced Institute of Finance (SAIF), Shanghai Jiao Tong University, Mizuho Financial Group Professor at Sloan School of Management, MIT, and a Research Associate of the National Bureau of Economic Research.
+Jiang Wang is a Special-Term Professor of Finance and Chair of Academic Council at Shanghai Advanced Institute of Finance (SAIF), Shanghai Jiao Tong University, Mizuho Financial Group Professor at Sloan School of Management, MIT.
 His research is mainly in asset pricing, investment and risk management, market liquidity and stability, international finance, financial innovation and financial engineering, and Chinese capital market.
 He has published extensively in leading academic journals.
 He is the recipient of the Smith Breeden Prize, the FAME Research Prize, the Leo Melamed Prize, the Batterymarch Fellowship, China Economics Prize, among other scholarly awards.
 He has served on the editorial boards of the Journal of Financial Markets, Operations Research, Quantitative Finance, Review of the Financial Studies and other professional journals.

 Professor Wang has served as a member of the Financial Advisory Roundtable and resident scholar of the Federal Reserve Bank of New York, the International Advisory Council of China Securities Regulatory Commission, the Economic Advisory Board of Nasdaq Stock Market, Inc., the Academic Advisory Board of FTSE and the Academic Advisory Board of Moody's.
 He has also served as a director of the American Finance Association and the Western Finance Association, and the Director of China Finance Research Center at Tsinghua University.
 He was the President of the Western Finance Association (2017-2018).